vniarchos/BootSTOP/README.md

 ## Changing the pregenerated conformal blocks

-The pregenerated conformal blocks are computed using Mathematica in tandem with QMUL's Apocrita high performance compute cluster.
+The pregenerated conformal blocks are computed using Mathematica in tandem with QMUL's Apocrita High Performance Compute Cluster.
 Here we describe how the spin 0 blocks were generated using the file *pregenerate_blocks/genblocks_6d_spin0.m*.
 Higher spins follow the same procedure with a suitable change of `spin` variable.

 First the choice of the sampling of the z-plane was made with the real and imaginary parts stored in the variables `zre` and `zim`.
-Next a lower bound for the conformal weight is set within `floor`, we have consistently used 0.2 below the long multiplet unitarity bound so that the BootSTOP code can explore around that bound.
+Next a lower bound for the conformal weight is set within `floor`.
+We have consistently used 0.2 below the long multiplet unitarity bound so that the BootSTOP code can explore around that bound.
 Finally, the discretisation of the conformal weights is set with `step` (we used 0.0005).
 The Mathematica code then loops evaluating the expression $$z \bar{z} a_{\Delta, \ell=0}^{\rm{at}} (z, \bar{z}) - (1-z)(1-\bar{z}) a_{\Delta, \ell=0}^{\rm{at}} (1-z, 1-\bar{z}),$$ where $a_{\Delta, \ell}^{\rm{at}}$ is defined in equation (4.5) of [arXiv:1507.05637](https://arxiv.org/pdf/1507.05637.pdf), for all values of $z, \bar{z}$ in the z-sample with $\Delta$ starting at `floor` and increasing by `step` with each pass of the loop until it reaches `ceiling`.
 Once the loop is completed the output is exported to a csv file.
-In practice setting `ceiling = floor - step + 1` with `step = 0.0005` allows the loop to complete in a reason amount of time (~75mins) and a wide range for $\Delta$ (up to `floor + 30`) can be built up by running in parallel on a cluster.
+In practice setting `ceiling = floor - step + 1` with `step = 0.0005` allows the loop to complete in a reasonable amount of time (~75mins) and a wide range for $\Delta$ (up to `floor + 30`) can be built up by running in parallel on a cluster.
 The final, large, csv file *6d_blocks_spin0.csv* is formed by running the script *pregenerate_blocks/aggregate_block_data.py* with approriate values set for the variables.